Key Stage 1 Curriculum

 The Woodfield Curriculum

-In Key Stage 1 (Years 1 and 2), we have constructed a two year rolling programme for our curriculum.
+In Key Stage 1 (Years 1 and 2), we have constructed a two year rolling programme for our foundation curriculum.
 This means that children in Years 1 and 2 are often learning about the same subject or topics but at different levels.
-Using this two year rolling programme has been advantageous for us in a number of ways.
-Staff have been able to plan together for different areas of learning and have been able to focus on what different elements of learning look like in Year 1 and Year 2, with a clear focus on progression through KS1.
-We have also been able to make efficient use of resources; for example, a resource selection of toys from the past from a museum in South Shropshire was able to be used by all 180 children in KS1 in their history learning.
-We have also been able to host visitors more efficiently (and cost-effectively) across both year groups, bringing an additional spark to the children's learning; for example, when learning about animals, children in Years 1 & 2 all received a visit from a selection of animals that could be handled and studied up close.
-Finally, parents who have children in both years have been able to go on family visits related to children's learning, knowing that both children are learning about the same topics.
+Using this two year rolling programme is advantageous for us in a number of ways.
+Staff are able to plan together for different areas of learning and are able to focus on what different elements of learning look like in Year 1 and Year 2, with a clear focus on progression through KS1.
+We are also able to make efficient use of resources; for example, a resource selection of toys from the past from a museum in South Shropshire can be used by all 180 children in KS1 in their history learning.
+We can also host visitors more efficiently (and cost-effectively) across both year groups, bringing an additional spark to the children's learning; for example, when learning about animals, children in Years 1 & 2 can all take part in a visit from Exotic Zoo where a selection of animals that can be handled and studied up close.
+Finally, parents who have children in both years are able to go on family visits related to children's learning, knowing that both children are learning about the same topics.

 These topics have been developed to link together many other areas of the curriculum so that children can see how learning and every day life bring together different subjects.